Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Acknowledgements

 \section{Acknowledgements}

 This work was supported by JSPS KAKENHI Grant Numbers JP25K07281 (C.Y.), JP24K07027 (C.Y.), JP22K03626 (M.K.), JP21H05182 (A.I.), JP21H05186 (A.I.), and JP25K07306 (A.I.).
+R.O. would like to take this opportunity to thank the ``THERS Make New Standards Program for the Next Generation Researchers" supported by JST SPRING, Grant Number JPMJSP2125.

 \titleformat{\section} {\fontsize{14}{16}\bfseries} {\Alph{section}.} {0.5em} {} []

 \titleformat{\subsection} {\fontsize{12}{14}\bfseries} {\arabic{subsection}.} {0.5em} {} []